 So off to KTM Cape Town who just happened to have a 1 year old low mileage black and grey KTM 990 Adventure with some of the kit I needed already fitted, and so I took it for a blast.

-KTM Cape Town, who have relieved me of a lot of money over the years, sometimes for things I haven’t even bought (!), sold me some Thor Blitz boots (half length boots that remain my favourites to this day), an Arai adventure helmet (a very good helmet that I never liked much, and many years later my other half, Fanny used it to ride around the world on her KTM), and very very expensive Touratech aluminium panniers …no other choice in South Africa at the time … but I have used them for many other adventures since.
+KTM Cape Town (who happen to have relieved me of a lot of money over the years, sometimes for things I haven’t even bought !), sold me some Thor Blitz boots (half length boots that remain my favourites to this day), an Arai adventure helmet (a very good helmet that I never liked much, and many years later my other half, Fanny used it to ride around the world on her KTM), and very very expensive Touratech aluminium panniers … no other choice in South Africa at the time … and so I have used them for many other adventures since.

 I really liked the KTM orange funky riding gear, but it was way too expensive and so I found some cheap three layer trousers and jacket (water proof lining, detachable warmth layer, outer tough material, and some basic internal amour) from a local manufacturer called Lookwell.
 As it turned out it did look well, I thought, but wasn’t very warm, and certainly wasn’t very waterproof.
 That said, in Africa it did the job most of the time, and I lived in it for months on end and for many years.

-One of the good things about South Africa is that it has great camping gear and 4×4 accessory shops, and you are spoiled for choice.
-I was very lucky to get a North Face “Tadpole” tent that was on display in the shop and had 70% knocked off the price because there was a small hole that I patched up easily.
-I already had a ground mat, sleeping bag, head torch, MSR pocket rocket cooker, a basic first aid kit with some kind of hallucinogenic anti malaria tablets called Meflium, my digital camera, and some pots and pans.
-No funky light titanium anything… just cheap stuff I took out of the kitchen cupboards.
+One of the good things about South Africa is that it has great camping equipment and 4×4 accessory shops, and you are spoiled for choice.
+I was also very lucky to get a North Face “Tadpole” tent that was on display in the shop and had 70% knocked off the price because there was a small hole in the fabric that I patched up fairly easily.
+I already had a ground mat, sleeping bag, head torch, MSR pocket rocket gas cooker, a basic first aid kit and some kind of hallucinogenic anti malaria tablets called Meflium, my digital camera, and some pots and pans.
+No funky light weight titanium anything… just odds and sods I took out of my kitchen drawers and cupboards.

 So, that was about it.
-I didn’t need carne de passages, the document used to guarantee to foreign customs departments that you are temporarily importing a vehicle, because the Southern Africa countries I planned to go to allowed South Africa registered vehicles access for just a few dollars, or free of charge.
-As a British passport holder I didn’t need a visa for any of the countries either, I suspect because Britain used to own them all during the colonial years!
+I didn’t need a carne de passages (the document used to guarantee to foreign customs departments that you are temporarily importing a vehicle) because the Southern Africa countries I planned to travel through allowed South Africa registered vehicles access for just a few dollars, or even free of charge.
+As a British passport holder I didn’t need a visa for any of these countries either, I suspect because Britain used to own them all during the colonial years!

 So nothing left than to get going.
 It really was that simple.